PURGATORY: WHAT CAN I EXPECT THERE?

 How long do people have to spend in purgatory?

-We really don’t know.
-But many theologians say it can last anywhere from a second to many centuries, depending on yours sins, the intensity of your attachments to earthly things, and the amount of penance you have done on earth.
+We do not know.
+Some theologians would say it could last anywhere from a second to many centuries, depending on the depth and number of sins, the intensity of one's attachments to earthly things, and the amount of penance one had done on Earth.

 Is there any way to help the souls in purgatory?

 St. Augustine’s mother, St. Monica, asked her son to remember her at the altar after she died.
-Augustine complied, and noted in his work “Confessions” that “the sacrifice of our redemption” was offered up for his mother.
+Her saintly son complied, and noted in his work, Confessions, that “the sacrifice of our redemption” was offered up for his mother.

 Who should be prayed for?

-If there is someone you are sure is in heaven, like the saints and martyrs, then there is no reason to pray for them.
-If there is someone you are sure is in hell, there is no reason to pray for that soul, since there is no escape.
+If there is someone who surely resides in heaven, such as a saint or martyr, then there is no reason to pray for the soul.
+If there is someone who is certainly in hell, there is no reason to pray for that soul either, since there is no escape.
 But do pray for all others.

 Did the first Christians pray for the dead?

-Yes!
-In fact, there is evidence of this from inscriptions on underground tombs, called catacombs, determined by archeologists date back to the first century.
+Yes.
+In fact, evidence of this can be found in inscriptions on underground tombs, called catacombs, determined by archeologists date back to the first century.
 The inscriptions say things like “Peter and Paul, pray for Victor.”

 According to the Catholic Encyclopedia, “In a word, so overwhelming is the witness of the early Christian monuments in favor of prayer for the dead that no historian any longer denies that the practice and the belief which the practice implies were universal in the primitive Church.
 There was no break of continuity in this respect between Judaism and Christianity.”